inventory

 Capabilities

 Drop supplier datasheets and CoAs.
-AI extracts material properties, storage conditions, and lot data.
-Review and approve—setup in hours, not days.
+AI extracts properties, storage conditions, lot data.
+Review and approve.
+Hours, not days.

 Entities